alpersogukpinar/strimzi-tls-test/README.md

 kubectl create namespace monitoring kubectl apply -f ./01-prometheus-operator-deployment/
 ```
-3. The Prometheus Operator does not have a monitoring resource like PodMonitor for scraping the nodes, so the *prometheus-additional.yaml* file contains the additional configuration needed.
-Edit the additionalScrapeConfigs property in the *prometheus.yaml* file to include the name of the Secret and the *prometheus-additional.yaml* file.
-You don't need any changes in the *prometheus.yaml* if you keep default naming in the *kafka.yaml*
+1. The Prometheus Operator does not have a monitoring resource like PodMonitor for scraping the nodes, so the *prometheus-additional.yaml* file contains the additional configuration needed.
 ```
 kubectl apply -f ./02-prometheus-additional-properties/ -n monitoring
 ```